 Overall, I realized that every great speaker had a troubled or extremely challenging life.

 That’s how you become great.
 If you plan to be the best, or at least a worthy person, embrace difficulties with the knowledge that they are necessary to upgrade to the next level(s).
 During my work, even in the middle of a business meeting, I sometimes feel my energy and commitment going down.
-The last time this happened, some days ago, I remembered one tattoo I saw on Facebook: “Be extraordinary”.
-It was on the arm of another business girl.
+The last time this happened, some days ago, I remembered one tattoo I saw on Facebook on Erin May Henry‘s arm: “Be extraordinary”.
 That’s when my energy kicked back.
 I don’t want to be a mediocre participant of the crowd, I am striving to be the best, and this life is the only chance I have to do it.
 It is normal to feel down, especially when you are caught up in routine.
 Just remind yourself that you are one of the luckiest human beings in the world, and it is your duty to use your talent at full.